 In this passage, Peter continues with a pretty common theme for this letter.
 Suffering as a Christian.
 The believers he writes to were facing persecution because they were following Christ.
 So Peter continues to encourage them in the midst of that suffering.
 Rather than be troubled by it, rejoice in it.

 Don’t Be Surprised at Your Trials

-Dear friends, do not be surprised at the fiery ordeal that has come on you to test you, as though something strange were happening to you.1 Peter 4:12 NIV
+Dear friends, do not be surprised at the fiery ordeal that has come on you to test you, as though something strange were happening to you.

 “Don’t be surprised.”
-Sometimes today we are guilty of believing that once I accept Christ as my savior, all of my problems will go away.
-And, when instead of going away they get worse, we wonder what went wrong.
+Sometimes we are guilty of believing that once we accept Christ as our savior, all of our problems will go away.
+And, when instead of going away, they get worse, we wonder what went wrong.

 Nothing has gone wrong.
 Our troubles in this world will increase when we come to Christ.
 This world that rejected and crucified Jesus is not going to treat us any differently than it did him (John 15:18-21).
 Rather, we should think it strange when we do not face opposition from this world.